-An employee who has met the Plan's participation requirements and has an account balance sufficient to receive at least the minimum loan amount is considered an eligible borrower.
+An "eligible borrower" is an employee who has met the requirements to become a participant in the Plan and who has an account balance sufficient to receive at least the minimum loan amount.
 If you roll over money from another plan into this Plan, you may not receive a loan until you become a participant in this Plan.
 Dependents and beneficiaries of employees are not eligible borrowers.

-If you were an eligible borrower and your active employment ends as a result of total or permanent disability as determined under the Plan, you may still apply for a loan.
+If you were an eligible borrower and your active employment ends as a result of total or permanent disability as determined under the Plan, you may apply for a loan.